rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 ### Lifetime Annotations in Function Signatures

-Let's look at lifetime annotations in the context of the `longest` function we're working on.
+Let’s look at lifetime annotations in the context of the `longest` function we’re working on.
 Just like generic type parameters, generic lifetime parameters need to be declared within angle brackets between the function name and the parameter list.
-The constraint we want to tell Rust about for the references in the parameters and the return value is that they all must have the same lifetime, which we'll name `'a` and add to each reference as shown in Listing 10-21:
+The constraint we want to tell Rust about for the references in the parameters and the return value is that they all must have the same lifetime, which we’ll name `'a` and add to each reference as shown in Listing 10-21:

 <span class="filename">Filename: src/main.rs</span>